Best Daily Routine

 The Best Daily Routine, According to Science

 It's an investment in yourself in creating a good daily routine.
-While each person's daily schedule is unique, a successful daily routine always consists of consistency—following whatever the routine chooses to follow regularly.
+While each person's daily schedule is unique, a successful daily routine always consists of consistency—following whatever the best routine chooses to follow regularly.
 Science suggests the following ways for developing a healthy daily routine:

 Plan Your Day in Advance